No topic causes as much friction between sales and marketing as how to create a great lead process in Salesforce.

 Unfortunately, it’s not always clear how leads should pass from marketing to sales in Salesforce.

 However, this article is a complete guide to building a Salesforce lead process.
 We cover:

-Difference between a lead and an opportunity
+- The vital difference between a lead and an opportunity in Salesforce.

 Here’s why it’s a problem.